 LGBTQ-friendly.
 Applicants need to show an annual income of less than $75,000 if single.
 If married, then the annual income needs to be less than $100,000.
 More information, applications, and a list of participating sperm banks are available at www.fertilehope.org, or by calling (888) 994-HOPE

 Facilitates discounted or free services via 50 IVF programs.
-Application can be found here: http://menhavingbabies.org/assistance/application1/
+The application can be found here: http://menhavingbabies.org/assistance/application1/

 Grants can only be used to pay for In Vitro Fertilization only.
 This can include the IVF treatment cycle, embryo, egg or sperm cryopreservation, embryo testing and cycle medications.
 Please keep in mind the grant will cover up to $10,000 of treatment.
 Applicants will be responsible for costs exceeding $10,000.
 Grant funding can be used at one of the two Connecticut Centers of Excellence, the Center for Advanced Reproductive Services (CARS) and Reproductive Medicine Associates of Connecticut (RMACT).